Cloudify-PS/cloudify-training-labs/manager-installation/README.md

 ```

 The installation should take approximately 3-4 minutes, during which you will see the output of the installation process.
-At the end of the process you should see the IP address of the Manager printed out, as well as the passford for the
+At the end of the process you should see the IP address of the Manager printed out, as well as the password for the
 administrative user.
 For example:

 ```